4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Companies don’t have to shoulder the burdens by themselves.
 There are many tools available to help connect dissociated or even disgruntled employees to their roles, building community and increasing positive interactions.

 HeyTaco is an award-winning peer recognition platform that aims to increase engagement among employees.
-Coworkers can begin strengthening their community with virtual, gamified recognition today, leaving just enough time for leadership to recalibrate their wider recognition strategies.
+Coworkers can begin strengthening their community with virtual, gamified recognition today.
+That leaves just enough time for leadership to recalibrate their wider recognition strategies.

 Don’t wait–start chipping away at resentment and making quiet quitters feel seen for free.